z3moo/z3moo.github.io/_posts/2024-04-04-Urgent_tina.md

 ![TCP stream](../assets/img/UrgentTina/2025-04-05_00-28.png)
 _TCP stream_

 It seems to be encoded.
-We were given not only the `.pcap` file but also a `.DMP` - a memory dump - maybe the encoding algorithm was in the memory dump.
-So let's leave the `.pcap` there for now and inspect the memory dump.
+We were given not only the `.pcapng` file but also a `.DMP` - a memory dump - maybe the encoding algorithm was in the memory dump.
+So let's leave the `.pcapng` there for now and inspect the memory dump.
 #### memdump inspection
 A memory dump suggests we use `Volatility`, so let's try it out.